Fluoride phosphate

 The fluoride phosphates or phosphate fluorides are inorganic double salts that contain both fluoride and phosphate anions.
 In mineralogy, Hey's Chemical Index of Minerals groups these as 22.1.
 The Nickel-Strunz grouping is 8.BN.

 Related mixed anion compounds are the chloride phosphates, the fluoride arsenates and fluoride vanadates.

+They are distinct from the fluorophosphates: monofluorophosphate, difluorophosphate and hexafluorophosphate which have fluorine bonds to the phosphorus.